 - Pulsus alternates

-- Coarctation of aorta (Hypertension in upper limb, hypotension in lower limb)
+- Coarctation of the aorta (Hypertension in the upper limb, hypotension in lower limb)

 - Aortic incompetence (Hill’s sign)

-Reason for Unequal Blood Pressure in Two Arms of Same Individual
+Reason for Unequal Blood Pressure in Two Arms of the Same Individual

 - In normal individuals, BP may vary due to recording at different times in two arms.